MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

 The **method** property is a structure array which itself consists of four fields.
 Each of these is set at the initalization of the object (see below) and cannot be modifed afterwards.
-The fields are: "kernel", "approach", "alignment", and "n_components".
+The fields are: "kernel", "approach", "alignment", "n_components", and "verbose".

 The **gradients** property is a cell array containing the (unaligned) gradients of each input matrix.
 Each cell is an n-by-m matrix where n is the number of